yuxincs/jellyfin-plugin-preferred-image-provider/README.md

 3. **Restart Jellyfin server**

-4. Enable "Preferred Image Provider" for the libraries you would like it to be enabled.
+4. Enable "Preferred Image Provider" for the libraries you would like it to be enabled (note that this provider must be set as the highest order to override the other providers).